juanjoDiaz/streamparser-json/README.md

 # JSONparse2

-Fast library to parse a JSON stream using utf-8 encoding in Node.js, Deno or any modern browser.
+Fast dependency-free library to parse a JSON stream using utf-8 encoding in Node.js, Deno or any modern browser.
 Fully compliant with the JSON spec and `JSON.parse(...)`.

 *tldr;*